 In the global environment today, companies with storage area networks (SANs) cannot afford to be limited by distance.
 In fact, putting distance between your SAN islands is an important factor in creating a disaster-tolerant environment for your data.
-This document explains some technologies available to overcome the distance limitations of typical Fibre Channel connections.
+This document describes support for several technologies to overcome the distance limitations of typical Fibre Channel connections: